The Mobius 1 ActionCam Support Thread (Posts #1-#7 mandatory reading!)

 Mobius ActionCam / #16 Camera:

-Mobius USB Tools is simply THE best, most sophisticated, and most advanced Android app for the Mobius ActionCam and #16 camera.
+Mobius USB Tools is simply THE best, most sophisticated, and most advanced Android app for all cameras (past, present, and future) developed by Elijah Xie.
 Providing super smooth User interface for configuration and HD LiveView, Mobius USB Tools automatically matches camera mode without any User intervention.
-A FREE trial period allows you to try this app inside out when app is not yet known to work correctly on your phone/tablet.
 See list of all app features.